alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 ---
 group: Data Display
-name: CollapsePanel Collapsible Panel
+name: CollapsePanel
 ---

-# CollapsePanel Collapsible Panel
+# CollapsePanel

-A collapsible/expandable content area.
+A content area that can be collapsed/expanded.

-## Code Demos

-### Basic Usage
+## Basic Usage

-Multiple panels can be expanded at the same time; this example defaults to expanding the first panel.
+Multiple panels can be expanded simultaneously; in this example, the first panel is expanded by default.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';